Practical steps to make study a possibility while raising a family

 Monash Online student Leanne Tander knows a thing or two about returning to study after over a decade of working, followed by a short career break to have kids.
 Leanne found that a key factor to her psychology study success was to “treat my study like work and make it a priority.”

-“We’ve seen positive psychology in action with students who like Leanne, treat their study like another job,” says Chole Ward, Team Leader, Student Success at Monash Online.
+“We’ve seen positive psychology in action with students who like Leanne, treat their study like another job,” says Scott McCallum, Team Leader, Student Success at Monash Online.